Use the dropdown list columns to standardize the collection of key information:

 - If the dropdown column is not restricted to list values only, you will be able to enter a free text value in the cell by double-clicking the cell and typing the value.
 These free text values will be added to the dropdown list in the cell it has been added to, but will not be added to the Values section of the dropdown column properties.

 - In Multi-Select dropdown columns, free text values are saved alphabetically at the end of the cell they are added to.

-- There’s no limit to the number of values that can be selected in a Multi-Select dropdown column (up to normal cell character limits).
+- There's no limit to the number of values you can select in a Multi-Select dropdown column (up to normal cell character limits).